syncfusion-content/wpf-docs/wpf/Color-Picker-Palette/Dealing-with-ColorPickerPalette.md

 ## Select a predefined colors

 We can select a color from either various theme color items or standard color items.
+We can show or hide the color items panel visibilities.

 ### Select a color from theme color items